-C then-existing credit agreement originally entered into on April 1, 2014, as amended by the first amendment to the second amended and restated credit agreement, dated May 8, 2023.
-ACH Automated Clearing House ADR Average daily rate Apartments.com Network Apartments.com, the flagship brand of our network of apartment marketing sites, and its network of rental websites ARS Auction rate securities ASC Accounting Standards Codification ASU Accounting Standards Update Audit Committee The Audit Committee of the Board BizBuySell BizBuySell.com and its network of business for-sale websites Board The CoStar Group Board of Directors BureauxLocaux The legal entity, Comreal Info, a French société par actions simplifiée, the owner and operator of BureauxLocaux, a commercial real estate digital marketplace, in France BureauxLocaux Acquisition CoStar UK's acquisition of BureauxLocaux completed on October 1, 2021 pursuant to a Share Sale and Purcha Agreement dated October 1, 2021 between CoStar UK, M.A.J.E.
-Marketing & Strategie and an individual Business Immo The legal entity BIH, a French société par actions simplifiée, the owner and operator of Business Immo, a leading commercial real estate news service provider in France Business Immo Acquisition CoStar UK's acquisition of the issued share capital of Business Immo on April 5, 2022 CAN-SPAM Act Controlling the Assault of Non-Solicited Pornography and Marketing Act CCPA California Consumer Privacy Act, as amended by the California Privacy Rights Act CECL Current expected credit losses CMBS Commercial mortgage-based securities CODM Chief Operating Decision Maker Confidential Information Information about customers, employees, contractors, suppliers, vendors, and others such as landlords and tenants, including personal information such as names, addresses, phone numbers, email addresses, credit card information, biometric data, sensitive or confidential transaction and account information, social security numbers, birthdates and financial information (for example, to facilitate the apartment rental application and payment process between a renter and property manager), as well as a broad range of proprietary and confidential business information, collectively CoStar Group The legal entity, CoStar Group, Inc., a Delaware corporation, one or more of its consolidated subsidiaries or operating segments, or the entirety of CoStar Group, Inc. and its consolidated subsidiaries CoStar UK The legal entity, CoStar UK Limited, a wholly owned subsidiary of CoStar Group Covenant Suspension Period A period of time defined in the 2020 Credit Agreement in which we maintain a corporate investment grade rating from any two of Standard & Poor's Rating Services, Fitch Ratings, Inc. or Moody's Investors Services, Inc. and no event of default is continuing CPA Colorado Privacy Act CPRA The California Privacy Rights Act
+Abbreviation or Acronym Definition 2020 Credit Agreement The second amended and restated credit agreement, dated July 1, 2020, which amended and restated in its entirety the then-existing credit agreement originally entered into on April 1, 2014, as amended by the first amendment to the secon amended and restated credit agreement, dated May 8, 2023.
+ACH Automated Clearing House ADR Average daily rate Apartments.com Network Apartments.com, the flagship brand of our network of apartment marketing sites, and its network of rental websites ARS Auction rate securities ASC Accounting Standards Codification ASU Accounting Standards Update Audit Committee The Audit Committee of the Board BizBuySell BizBuySell.com and its network of business for-sale websites Board The CoStar Group Board of Directors BureauxLocaux The legal entity, Comreal Info, a French société par actions simplifiée, the owner and operator of BureauxLocaux, a commercial real estate digital marketplace, in France BureauxLocaux Acquisition CoStar UK's acquisition of BureauxLocaux completed on October 1, 2021 pursuant to a Share Sale and Purchase Agreement dated October 1, 2021 between CoStar UK, M.A.J.E.
+Marketing & Strategie and an individual Business Immo The legal entity BIH, a French société par actions simplifiée, the owner and operator of Business Immo, a leading commercial real estate news service provider in France Business Immo Acquisition CoStar UK's acquisition of the issued share capital of Business Immo on April 5, 2022 CAN-SPAM Act Controlling the Assault of Non-Solicited Pornography and Marketing Act CCPA California Consumer Privacy Act, as amended by the California Privacy Rights Act CECL Current expected credit losses CMBS Commercial mortgage-based securities CODM Chief Operating Decision Maker Confidential Information Information about customers, employees, contractors, suppliers, vendors, and others such as landlords and tenants, including personal information such as names, addresses, phone numbers, email addresses, credit card information, biometric data, sensitive or confidential transaction and account information, social security numbers, birthdates and financial information (for example, to facilitate the apartment rental application and payment process between a renter a property manager), as well as a broad range of proprietary and confidential business information, collectively CoStar Group The legal entity, CoStar Group, Inc., a Delaware corporation, one or more of its consolidated subsidiaries or operatin segments, or the entirety of CoStar Group, Inc. and its consolidated subsidiaries CoStar UK The legal entity, CoStar UK Limited, a wholly owned subsidiary of CoStar Group Covenant Suspension Period A period of time defined in the 2020 Credit Agreement in which we maintain a corporate investment grade rating from any two of Standard & Poor's Rating Services, Fitch Ratings, Inc. or Moody's Investors Services, Inc. and no event of default is continuing CPA Colorado Privacy Act CPRA The California Privacy Rights Act